 Gun violence also has a negative effect on the health of the local economy, which can affect the economic stability of families and children.
 Neighborhoods plagued by persistent and chronic community violence can be particularly susceptible to decreased economic opportunity.
 In general, higher numbers of gun homicides in a census tract correspond with fewer employment opportunities, as many businesses may choose to leave violent neighborhoods in search of safer areas.
-Businesses that remain in violent neighborhoods may limit their hours of operation so as not to be in business during times of peak violence.
-These closures limit employment opportunities for community members.
+Businesses that remain in violent neighborhoods may limit their hours of operation so as not to be in business during times of peak violence.These closures limit employment opportunities for community members.
 The lack of stable and legal employment opportunities may depress the economic stability of families, which can have detrimental effects on children.

-Although the cost of any shooting is enormous, the financial costs related to high-fatality mass shootings are, by far, the greatest.
-For example, the financial toll of the Sandy Hook massacre continued to accumulate for years after the shooting.Although the shooter died by suicide before being apprehended by police, the costs of the police investigation were massive.
+Although the cost of any shooting is enormous, the financial costs related to highfatality mass shootings are, by far, the greatest.
+For example, the financial toll of the Sandy Hook massacre continued to accumulate for years after the shooting.
+Although the shooter died by suicide before being apprehended by police, the costs of the police investigation were massive.
 The FBI undertook a years-long investigation to understand the shooter's motives.
 A report detailing this investigation was not released until nearly five years after the shooting, indicating that FBI personnel and resources were dedicated to this investigation for several years.
 Additionally, the mental health costs of this shooting were astronomical.
-The town of Newtown, Connecticut has received nearly \$9 billion in federal grants alone to help residents recover from the trauma of the Sandy Hook shooting.
-The main mental health agency in the town quadrupled its counseling staff-adding 29 positions-in the months following the shooting to handle the number of residents needing services.79 Furthermore, one report about how to grow economic activity in the Sandy Hook community noted that elementary school itself was a "major traffic driver for the village" and that the loss of the school directly impacted the community's economy.80 Although the school has since been rebuilt, this finding would suggest that there was at least a period in which the community suffered severe economic losses.
+The town of Newtown, Connecticut, has received nearly \$15 million in federal grants alone to help residents recover from the trauma of the Sandy Hook shooting.
+The main mental health agency in the town quadrupled its counseling staff-adding 29 positions-in the

+In general, higher numbers of gun homicides in a census tract correspond with fewer employment opportunities. months following the shooting to handle the number of residents needing services.
+Furthermore, one report about how to grow economic activity in the Sandy Hook community noted that elementary school itself was a "major traffic driver for the village" and that the loss of the school directly impacted the community's economy.
+Although the school has since been rebuilt, this finding would suggest that there was at least a period in which the community suffered severe economic losses.